gordonguthrie/TheManual/docs/chapter2/loggin_loggin_loggin.md

 * logging during boot
 * native Ruby Logging

-but before we, beware false friends!
+but before we do, beware false friends!

 ## False friends